 Von Dobschütz wrote this:"The ideal of the Corinthian was the reckless development of the individual.
 The merchant who made his gain by all and every means, the man of pleasure surrendering himself to every lust, the athlete steeled to every bodily exercise and proud in his physical strength, are the true Corinthian types: in a word the man who recognised no superior and law but his own desires” (Morris, page 19).

-Corinth was the centre for the Isthmian Games, held every other year, in honour of the god Poseidon.
+Corinth was the centre for the Isthmian Games, which were held in nearby Istmia every other year, in honour of the god Poseidon.
 These were second in importance to the Olympic Games.
-Paul uses metaphors from the games as illustrations (1 Cor 9:24-27).
+Contests included running, boxing, wrestling and racing with horses and chariots.
+By request of Nero musical and poetry contests were added.
+Paul uses metaphors from the Greek games as illustrations (1 Cor 9:24-27).
 The imperishable crown promised for believers would contrast with the perishable crowns given at the Isthmian Games made out of withered celery plants.

 Worship in the city was devoted to three main gods:

 There was a large temple of Aphrodite (the goddess of love and beauty) on the highest peak of the Acrocorinth, which according to Strabo had more than a thousand priestesses who were sacred prostitutes (this may be an exaggeration).
 Each evening they walked down the mountain in a long line (all dressed in white, with shaved heads) to the market place to get clients.
 The cult was dedicated to the glorification of sex, parallel to the worship of Astoreth and Ishtar from a thousand years earlier.